-have not found evidence of a connection between Ramadan fasting and the length of gestation (Salleh 1989, Kavehmanesh and Abolghasemi 2004, Mirghani and Hamud 2006, Ziaee et al. 2010, Bloomfield 2011, Awwad et al. 2012, Karanteke et al. 2015).
-Although obtaining an unbiased measurement of the effect from observational studies is not guaranteed, evidence from studies that use exposure to Ramadan as a natural experiment shows that it has negligible effect on the gestation period (Almond and Mazumder 2011).3
+parents' and household's characteristics (Almond and Mazumder 2011, van Ewijk 2011, Almond et al. 2011, Majid 2012, Schultz-Nielsen et al. 2016, Karimi 2016).5 Second, observational studies have not found evidence of a connection between Ramadan fasting and length of gestation (Salleh 1989, Kavehmanesh and Abolghasemi 2004, Mirghani and Hamud 2006, Ziaee et al. 2010, Bloomfield 2011, Awwad et al. 2012, Karanteke et al. 2015).
+Although obtaining an unbiased measurement of the effect from observational studies is not guaranteed, evidence from studies that use exposure to Ramadan as a natural experiment shows that it has negligible effect on the gestation period (Almond and Mazumder 2011).6,7

 Nevertheless, the assumption that exposure to Ramadan has no or insignificant effect on the gestation period may depend on the context.
 Almond and Mazumder (2011) use data from Muslims living in Michigan, USA, but the observance of Ramadan can potentially be different in different countries, then the effect on the gestation length may vary from one country to another.
-The lack of information on the length of gestation however has forced researchers to assume a fixed length for all gestations without empirically testing the strength of the assumption (van Ewijk 2011, Almond et al. 2011, Majid 2012, Karimi 2016).
+The lack of information on length of gestation however has forced researchers to assume a fixed length for all gestations without empirically testing the strength of the assumption (van Ewijk 2011, Almond et al. 2011, Majid 2012, Karimi 2016).

 To overcome the lack of information on the gestation length, outcomes that are related to the gestation length can be examined.
 Information such as birthweight, neonatal death, breastfeeding initiation and duration, and a series of maternal complications during pregnancy and at or after delivery are available in the DHS data.
-Birthweight, neonatal death, and breastfeeding initiation and duration are factors that are affected by the length of gestation.
-In other words, if exposure to Ramadan affects the length of gestation, then one would expect to notice its effect on these outcomes as well.
-On the other hand, pregnancy and delivery complications are factors that affect the length of gestation.
+Birthweight, neonatal death, and breastfeeding initiation and duration are factors that are affected by length of gestation.
+In other words, if exposure to Ramadan affects length of gestation, then one would expect to notice its effect on these outcomes as well.
+On the other hand, pregnancy and delivery complications are factors that affect length of gestation.
 Hence, detecting an effect of exposure to Ramadan on these factors may point to a shortened gestation.
-In the following, connection of these variables to the length of gestation is reviewed in the related medical literature.
+In the following, connection of these variables to length of gestation is reviewed in the related medical literature.

-- The length of gestation and birthweight
+- Length of gestation and birthweight

-The length of gestation and fetal growth are the two major determinants of the birthweight (Donahue et al. 2010).
+Length of gestation and fetal growth are the two major determinants of the birthweight (Donahue et al. 2010).
 Amini et al. (1994) show that more than 80% of variations in birthweight are, in fact, explained by the gestational age.
 Therefore, the birthweight and length of gestation have usually been used as parallel outcomes in measuring the impact of mothers' exposure to potential risk and stress such as lead, caffeine intake, and employment during pregnancy (Factor-Litvak et al. 1991, Beck et al. 2007, Casas et al. 2015).